douugsmith/DIGHUM101/README.md

 pip install pandas
 pip install sklearn

+(remember you can pip install packages inside of a notebook using `!pip` install _package name_.

 These materials were compiled from the following D-Lab workshops:
 - Python FUN!damentals
 - Computational Text Analysis